phaedromics/phaedromics.github.io/README.md

 # phaedromics.github.io
-Neurovirologist, researcher, and chaos agent.
+Neurovirologist, researcher.
 Personal site for publications, research, and other SUPER important items